Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Problem Statement

 where $ V_a = $, and $a_{maxdec}$ and $a_{maxacc}$ are the maximum values of the acceleration of the engine and the deceleration of the brake, respectively, within the capability of the vehicle.

 Next, the obstacle avoidance constraint is considered.
 In this work, the ego vehicle is formulated by a rectangle, and the obstacles (e.g., other vehicles) are formulated as ellipses.
 As the safe distance at the front and rear of the vehicle is larger, while the safe distance at the sides of the vehicle is smaller, the collision regions can be appropriately represented by ellipses.
-In this sense, with the head angle at the time stamp $\tau$, the rotational matrix is given by
+In this sense, with the the time stamp $\tau$ and the heading angle of the obstacle $\theta_o$, the rotational matrix is given by